IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - The domain boundaries between the packet and optical domains are congruent.
-In other words, one optical domain supports connectivity between routers in one and only one packet domain;
+In other words, one optical domain supports connectivity between IP routers in one and only one packet domain;

 - There are no inter-domain physical links between optical domains.
 Inter-domain physical links exist only: